IC 467 - Intermediate Spiral Galaxy in Camelopardalis

 The image below is a photograph of IC 467 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-IC 467 - Intermediate Spiral Galaxy morphological classification
+IC 467 - Intermediate Spiral Galaxy in Camelopardalis morphological classification

-IC 467 - Intermediate Spiral Galaxy is classified as Intermediate Spiral (SABc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 467 - Intermediate Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+IC 467 - Intermediate Spiral Galaxy in Camelopardalis is classified as Intermediate Spiral (SABc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 467 - Intermediate Spiral Galaxy in Camelopardalis in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 467